HanWeinrich/NOAA-PMEL-OME-Gel-Electrophoresis-Protocol-BeBOP/NOAA-PMEL-OME_Gel_Electrophoresis_Protocol_BeBOP.md

 ### Summary

 Gel electrophoresis is commonly used to assess PCR product yield and PCR amplification success.
-This gel electrophoresis protocol is used by NOAA PMEL Ocean Molecular Ecology (OME) Group.
+This gel electrophoresis protocol is used by the NOAA PMEL Ocean Molecular Ecology (OME) Group.

 ### Method Description and Rationale